kamil-mrzyglod/Workshops/NLPDay/README.md

 ```
 pip install azure-cognitiveservices-vision-computervision
 ```
 Once the package is installed, go to the `getting-started` directory and run the `gettingstarted.py` file.
-You will both ACCOUNT_ENDPOINT and ACCOUNT_KEY values, which can be either obtained from your Azure Cognitive Services instance or by getting a free, 7-day trial version: https://azure.microsoft.com/en-us/try/cognitive-services/.
+You will find ACCOUNT_ENDPOINT and ACCOUNT_KEY values, which can be either obtained from your Azure Cognitive Services instance or by getting a free, 7-day trial version: https://azure.microsoft.com/en-us/try/cognitive-services/.

 The result of running the script should be similar to the following:
 ```